Rally Championship Xtreme

-Rally Championship Xtreme is a rally computer game which is part of the Rally Championship series and a sequel to Mobil 1 Rally Championship (1999).
-The game was released for Windows on 2 November 2001.
-It is developed by Warthog Games and published by Actualize (formerly known as Europress).
+Rally Championship Xtreme is a rally computer game released for Windows on 2 November 2001.
+It is part of the Rally Championship series, it succeeded Mobil 1 Rally Championship (1999) but is no longer licensed or based on its real-life rally competition.
+The game was developed by Warthog Games and published by Actualize (formerly known as Europress).
 It features 27 cars and 24 tracks from around the world.
-A sequel, Rally Championship, was released in 2002.
+It was the penultimate game in the series and the successor Rally Championship was released in 2002 on consoles only.

 Reception

 Gamezilla gave a positive review but criticized the then-demanding technical performance.